deadlydog/Template.NewGitRepo/ReadMe.md

 This is just a simple template repository that I use to start my git repos from to avoid having to add some boilerplate things.

+## Description

+A short description of what this project does.

+## Why this exists

+A short description of why this project exists.
+What use-case is it meant to solve?

+## Quick start

+A quick guide on how to get started with this project.
+Install a NuGet Package?
+Code snippets?
+Links to wiki or other documentation.

+## How to contribute

+Issues and Pull Requests are welcome.

 ## Changelog

 See what's changed in the application over time by viewing [the changelog](Changelog.md).